mataleogml/harmonio-inator/README.md

 This repository contains the code for Harmonio-Inator, a music grid powered by Tone.js.
 It allows users to create melodies by clicking on cells in the grid, triggering musical notes to be played.

+This project is an assignment under the course UXDG-320 provided by the [Savannah College of Art and Design](https://www.scad.edu/), which allow students to propose solutions to real-world problems with novel, interactive technology solutions.
+Students can explore variety of coding languages and their intended user experience design applications, and effectively collaborate to design solutions, evaluate design feasibility, and test user experiences.

 ## Table of Contents

 - [Introduction](#introduction)